Tesla cracks the $1 billion profit mark - KTVZ

 It wasn’t long ago that Tesla was losing money most quarters and in danger of running out of cash.
 It didn’t report consecutive profitable quarters until the end of 2018, and it proceeded to lose money again over the first half of 2019.

 But it has been profitable since the third quarter of 2019, and the stock has soared since then, climbing 1349% since it reported that third quarter profit in 2019.
-It is one of the nation’s most valuable companies and its stock is worth more than most other major automakers combined.
+It is one of the nation’s most valuable companies and its stock is worth more than the combined value of the world’s seven largest automakers.

 And its adjusted earnings in the first quarter could top that of some established automakers, such as Ford, according to analysts’ forecasts, even though Ford sells far more cars.